cl4es/cl4es.github.io/about.md

 permalink: /about/
 ---

-Claes Redestad works on OpenJDK @ Oracle
+I work on OpenJDK @ Oracle - mostly benchmarking, performance analysis and a few optimizations.